ntop/ntopng/doc/src/README.md

 relevant to the same topic (e.g. `interface_hosts` is for api functions that work with hosts).

 Only a subset of the functions defined in `src/LuaEngine.cpp` are documented as API.
-The are marked with the `// ***API***` comment.
-Whenever an API function is modified, the corresponding documentation should be updated.
+They are marked with the `// ***API***` comment.
+Whenever an API function is modified, the corresponding documentation file should be updated.

 Here is how to perform some recurrent operations on the documentation:

   - Add/modify a function documentation: e.g. to update the `ntop.setCache` documentation,
-    the file `api/lua_c/ntop/ntop_cache.lua` is the file to modify.
+    the file `api/lua_c/ntop/ntop_cache.lua` should be modified.

-  - Add a new group of api functions for an existing C API reg: e.g. to group together all the host pools functions, the following file should be created:
+  - Add a new group of api functions for an existing C API reg: e.g. to group together all the host pools functions, the following modifications should be performed:
       - create `api/lua_c/interface/interface_host_pools.lua`.
       - create `api/lua_c/interface/interface_host_pools.rst`.
 Adapt this from an existing `.rst`.
       - edit `api/lua_c/interface/index.rst` and add `interface_host_pools` to the `toctree` section.